Relationship Management

 Note some products are tagged by multiple domains and may display a different domain image.

-Plug In to Due Diligence at Apra's annual virtual two-day event, November 6 and 7.
-This year's event spotlights the critical role of due diligence in prospect development, offering an array of sessions that will sharpen your skills and expand your toolkit.
+Plug In to Small Shops at Apra's annual virtual two-day event this coming Tuesday, May 20 and Wednesday, 21!
+The program will spotlight the critical role of small shops in prospect development, offering sessions that sharpen your skills and expand your toolkit.

-Plug In to Due Diligence at Apra's annual virtual two-day event, November 6 and 7.
-This year's event spotlights the critical role of due diligence in prospect development, offering an array of sessions that will sharpen your skills and expand your toolkit.
+Plug In to Small Shops at Apra's annual virtual two-day event this coming Tuesday, May 20 and Wednesday, 21!
+The program will spotlight the critical role of small shops in prospect development, offering sessions that sharpen your skills and expand your toolkit.

 Over two days of flexible learning, you'll dive deep into: